 The underwriting fee is equal to the public offering price per share of Class A common stock less the amount paid by the underwriters to the selling stockholders per share of Class A common stock.
-The underwriting fee is \$1.35 per share.
+The underwriting fee is \$ per share.
 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-alle Without over- otment exercise allo With full over- allotment exercise
+Without over- With full over-

+allotment exercise allotment exercise

-Per Share \$ 1.35 \$ 1.35
+Per Share \$ \$

-Total \$ 6,021,000.00 \$ 6,924,150.00
+Total \$ \$

-We estimate that the total expenses of this offering to be paid by the selling stockholders, including registration, filing and listing fees, printing fees and legal and accounting expenses, will be approximately \$300,000.
-We will not pay any of the expenses relating to this offering.
+We estimate that the total expenses of this offering to be paid by the selling stockholders, including registration, filing and listing fees, printing fees and legal and accounting expenses, will be approximately \$\text{ .
+We will not pay any of the expenses relating to this offering.}